 I began my career in the charity and then immigration law sectors and moved into the health and social care sector in 2009.
-Since then I have had the opportunity to work closely with both the public and private sector, enjoying roles in a trade union, representing nurses and healthcare assistants, and within private practice, representing independent health and social care providers.
+Since then I have had the opportunity to work closely with a range of clients, enjoying roles in a trade union, representing nurses and healthcare assistants, and within private practice, representing independent health and social care providers.

 My work has ranged from advice and advocacy for registered healthcare professionals in fitness to practise investigations to challenges against CQC and Ofsted on behalf of private providers.
 I have significant experience of public and administrative law matters (including judicial reviews), inquests, healthcare and professional disciplinary actions, and Information Commissioner's Office investigations.
 I have also advised on discrete matters of public law and personal injury.

 I write regularly for a variety of health and social care publications, and present at conferences and seminars on health and social care matters.
 I am the co-author of the Nursing & Midwifery section of the Legal Action Group book 'Professional discipline and healthcare regulators: a legal handbook' (1st edition 2012, 2nd edition 2018)

 - Acting for a private healthcare provider in a judicial review against the CQC, obtaining an interim injunction to prevent publication of an inspection report during which time securing significant amendments to the report prior to publication.

 - Successfully defending a provider of substance misuse rehabilitation services against criminal prosecution for failure to register; working with an expert healthcare consultant to successfully obtain CQC registration.